cambiotraining/hpc-intro-sanger/materials/05-software.md

 Let's load the software package **bowtie2** so we can index and align a drosophila genome.

-1. Check what modules are available on gen22.
+1. Check what modules are available on `gen22`.
+Can you find `bowtie` version 2.4.2?
-2. Load the bowtie2 software package using the `module` too.
+2. Load the `bowtie2` version 2.4.2 using `module load`.
-3. Test the `bowtie` command to make sure the module has loaded properly.
+3. Run `bowtie2 --help` to make sure that the module has loaded properly.
 4. Figure out where the bowtie2 software package is stored with the `which` command.